 Listing 7-6: Calling a function by fully specifying its enclosing module’s path

 As you can see, referring to the fully qualified name can get quite lengthy.
-Luckily, Rust has a keyword to make these calls more concise.
+Fortunately, Rust has a keyword to make these calls more concise.

 Concise Imports with use

-Rust’s use keyword works to shorten lengthy function calls by bringing the modules of the function you want to call into a scope.
+Rust’s use keyword shortens lengthy function calls by bringing the modules of the function you want to call into scope.
 Here’s an example of bringing the a::series::of module into a binary crate’s root scope:

 Filename: src/main.rs